Only have an hour to spare but want to watch a cello movie? Love anime? This beautiful, 1-hour film is free to watch on YouTube.*

-There have been a number of film adaptations of this story (1949, 1953, and 1963).
+There have been several film adaptations of this story (1949, 1953, and 1963).
 Isao Takahata directed this version and wrote the screen adaptation.
 Oh!
 Production animated the film.

 He Learns from the Animals

 When he goes home to practice, every night a different animal visits him.
-At first, the animals irritate him but ultimately they teach him about music and life.
-Gauche learns about interacting with others as well as about music.
+At first, the animals irritate him, but ultimately, they teach him about music and life.
+As a result, Gauche learns about interacting with others as well as about music.

 He’s harsh with the cat, his first visitor, but as he gains more experience with different animals (as well as with different aspects of music), Gauche treats the animals with more respect and sympathy.
 At the same time, the animals teach Gauche about music and about playing with other musicians.